 Visit Jenolan Caves

 The Jenolan Caves are located 98 km from Katoomba, average driving time 1.5 hours.
 The Jenolan Caves are one of the largest caves in Australia.
-You can read about the history of the caves here.

 Good to know:

 - Please remember to pre-book before arriving at Jenolan.
 To gain admission to the valley (even to our free bushwalks), you must have a pre-booked ticket for either a cave tour, dining or accommodation.